Totix82/JenkinsPipelineGitHub/README.md

 # JenkinsPipelineGitHub

+# Integrate Jenkins and GitHub

+Under Source Code Management section of your job configuration choose Git option

+Copy the repository URL from your GitHub project

+Paste the copied link to Repository URL text box

+Next click the Add button under credentials drop-down

+Add your GitHub account and password in the populated dialog

+Choose githubweb from Repository browser drop-down

+Paste your GitHub project URL in the URL text box

+# The Jenkinsfile

 A Jenkinsfile created using the classic UI is stored by Jenkins itself (within the Jenkins home directory).

 To create a basic Pipeline through the Jenkins classic UI: